department-of-veterans-affairs/PseudoVet/README.md

 # PseudoVet
 ![PseudoVet Logo](https://github.com/VHAINNOVATIONS/PseudoVet/blob/master/branding/PseudoVet.png)
 # VHA Innovation Project ID 407
-## Innovator/Architect: Will BC Collins IV
+Innovator/Architect: Will BC Collins IV
-## Project Manager/COR: Brian Stevenson
+Project Manager/COR: Brian Stevenson

+*For current progress see proof_of_concept folder.

 ## Introduction
 PseudoVet is an automated patient data fabrication engine.
 It’s goal is to provide a set of active synthetic patients that can be used for healthcare software development and testing for applications that are geared towards VA’s VistA and Enterprise Heath Management Platform (eHMP) through the Veterans Health Administrations’ (VHA) Future Technology Laboratory (FTL) a publically accessible development environment.
 More information on the VHA Innovation Laboratory and FTL can be found here: http://vaftl.us